moovs/zabbix-grafana/README.md

 - navigate to `Administration` then `Users` select `Admin` and click `Change password`

-#### if you want to monitor your instance with Zabbix, you need to install zabbix-agent on this host:
+#### If you want to monitor your instance with Zabbix, you need to install zabbix-agent on this host:
 > in this case, we install Zabbix agent of the 4.0 version:
 ```
 wget https://repo.zabbix.com/zabbix/4.0/debian/pool/main/z/zabbix-release/zabbix-release_4.0-2+stretch_all.deb